Key Takeaways

 6. Rigid Daily Routines That Feel Essential

-Your routines may look like discipline to others, the same morning sequence, same route, same bedtime steps, but any disruption triggers significant internal discomfort.
+Your routines may look like discipline to others, with the same morning sequence, same route, and same bedtime steps, but any disruption triggers significant internal discomfort.
 While you may still function outwardly, the emotional strain of veering off your routine can linger for hours.

 7. Time-Consuming Rituals Disguised as Productivity